 There’s no denying that money is a core factor in the employment relationship.
 People work because they need money to live, and if they didn’t have to, most would probably be out surfing, climbing mountains or creating art.

-If you’re already paying your employees market-related or better salaries, and you’re still struggling to hold on to them, then you need to start looking at non-financial retention methods, which may include:
+If you’re already paying your employees market-related or better salaries, and you’re still struggling to hold on to them, then you need to start looking at employee retention programs, which may include:

 – Access to in-house or external training.
 Great employees are always looking for ways to improve their skills, and this benefits them and you!